bguerout/alkb/README.md

 make
 ```

-Once build it is finished, you can install the kernel packages with the following commands:
+Once build is finished, you can install the kernel packages with the following commands:

 ```sh
 cd build/package